-Under the Charter of the United Nations, the General Assembly provides Staff Regulations which set out the broad principles of human resources policy for the staffing and administration of the Secretariat.
+Under the Charter of the United Nations, the General Assembly provides Staff Regulations which set out the broad principles of human resources policy for the staffing and administration of the Secretariat and the separately administered funds and programmes.
 The Secretary-General is required by the Staff Regulations to provide and enforce such Staff Rules, consistent with these principles, as he considers necessary.

-The Secretary-General, pursuant to staff regulations 12.2, 12.3 and 12.4, hereby promulgates the provisional text of the Staff Rules.
+The Secretary-General, pursuant to staff regulations 12.2, 12.3 and 12.4, hereby promulgates the Staff Rules, effective as from 1 January 2014.